-19. Use a Bright Color
+19. Use a bright color

-20. Use Hanging Planters
+20. Use hanging planters

-Fruit and veggies need air circulation, and what better way to provide that than by using retro wire baskets?
+The Washington Post states, fruit and veggies need air circulation, and what better way to provide that than by using retro wire baskets?
 Hanging ones free up your counter space and prevents that forgotten bag of apples from going bad in the back of your pantry.

 Wherever you can fit small shelves, a Lazy Susan, or another storage hack, you should go for it.
 When things are organized, labeled, and purposeful, you’ll be more inclined to keep your pantry organized.
 It’ll feel bigger and less anxiety-filled in the long run.